pegnet/LXRHash/README.md

 ```
 ## testing and sample apps
-util has two applications to run for various tests of LXR256.
+The util folder under LXR256 has two applications to run for various tests of LXR256:

-* shaCompare runs various inputs through sha256 and lxr256 and compares distributions of bytes produced, measures of the avalanche qualities, etc.
+* **shaCompare** runs various inputs through sha256 and lxr256 and compares distributions of bytes produced, measures of the avalanche qualities, etc.
-* shaCompareMine creates hashes, then mines them using lxr256 and compares that with sha256 mining.
+* **shaCompareMine** creates hashes, then mines them using lxr256 and compares that with sha256 mining.